-- 57. The City of London Corporation has followed best practice in conducting the consultation on the matter and in preparing the detailed SEV policy for Members' consideration.
-The evidence obtained from the consultation exercise coupled with the existing data is sufficient to justify any of the three recommended options that have been placed before your Committee.
+- To ensure that the City is seen to be acting reasonably and to protect it from any legal challenges when applications for a SEV licence is received, a The City of London Corporation has followed best practice in conducting the consultation on the matter and in preparing the detailed SEV policy for Members' consideration. that has been properly considered by your Committee is required. - The evidence obtained from the consultation exercise coupled with the existing data is sufficient to justify any of the 3three recommended options that have been placed before your Committee.
 Provided that the decision of your Committee is taken in accordance with the Wednesbury principles (reasonable and rational) then the likelihood of a successful challenge by way of a judicial review is remote - 58.
+A hearing will be covered for all new applications and transfer applications, whether or not there have been objections.
+Members should note that the draft policy states that applications for renewal will be decided by officers unless there have been objections or there is some other reason why the matter ought to be considered by the Committee.
+Reasons could include complaints or non-compliance with conditions, but only a well established premises that was not causing any problems would follow this procedure. - 58.
+All three options concerning numbers of SEVs in the City can be supported by the evidence arisen from the consultation.
+Consequently, this should minimise the potential for any judicial review. - 58.
+As indicated above, although localities can be specified and defined, e,g. as a ward, for the reasons stated this is not recommended.
+If a number exceeding zero is stipulated this could also provoke unnecessarily residents or businesses in a locality who would not be affected by a SEV located within it if they were some distance away. - 58.
 Many other London local authorities have not yet determined their policy in relation to SEVs.
-The position in the following authorities is as follows:- - Westminster intend to grant 18 licences, - Hackney nil; - Islington nil, however all existing premises will be allowed to renew if they meet enhanced conditions; - Tower Hamlets nil no known conditions and - Camden no maximum number set, each application to be considered on its merits in accordance with policy.
+However, The position in the following authorities is as follows:- - Westminster intend to grant 18 licences, - Hackney nil; - Islington nil, however, all existing premises will be allowed to renew if they meet enhanced conditions; - Tower Hamlets nil no known conditions and - Camden no maximum number set, each application to be considered on its merits in accordance with policy.